bobbingwide/oik-blocks/README.md

 1. oik-blocks's address block

 ## Upgrade Notice
+# 0.2.0
+Upgrade for the Block info block to replace the Block icon block in the Block catalogs.

 # 0.1.0-alpha-20190115
 Upgrade for the Block icon and Dash icon blocks; needed for WP-a2z and oik-plugins